hmcts/version-reporter-services/reports/helmcharts/README.md

 ## Helm Charts

-This directory contains Helm charts used for deploying various services.
-Helm is a package manager for Kubernetes that allows you to define, install, and upgrade even the most complex Kubernetes applications.
+This directory contains a script that fetches Helm objects from a Kubernetes cluster by running as a job.
+Using the `helm whatup` command, it provides information about the latest available versions and the currently deployed versions of various Helm charts.
+This helps in managing and upgrading Kubernetes applications efficiently.

+Examples of applications that this includes are:

+- Keda
+- Flux-system
+- Kured

 ## Scripts